On the Time Orientation of Probabilistic Theories: Introduction

 \section{Introduction}

 We often resist discoveries that question the intuitions of everyday experience.
-Perhaps no case of such an irrational reaction is as strong as the resistance against the discovery that the fundamental laws of nature do not distinguish past from future, and imply the vivid orientation of time in our experience is contingent.
+Perhaps no case of such an irrational reaction is as strong as the resistance against the discovery that the fundamental laws of nature do not distinguish past from future, and imply that the vivid orientation of time in our experience is contingent.

 Wrong arguments are commonly invoked to support this resistance.
-One of these involves interpreting a theorem by Satosi Watanabe~\cite[Theorem 3.1]{WS} as a proof that there can be no physical theory specifying both (non-trivial) forward and backward transition probabilities.
+One of these involves interpreting a theorem by Satosi Watanabe~\parencite[Theorem 3.1]{WS} as a proof that there can be no physical theory specifying both (non-trivial) forward and backward transition probabilities.
 Since quantum theory is probabilistic, this interpretation implies that quantum physics is necessarily time oriented.
 Here we show that this interpretation of the theorem is not correct.

 Let $i=1,...,n$ label a set of mutually exclusive events that can happen at a time $t$ and $j=1,...,n$ label a set of mutually exclusive events that can happen at a time $t'$ later than $t$.
 Let $p(i,j)$ the probability for both to happen, under suitably specified conditions.
-We have immediately the marginal probabilities $p(i)=\sum_j p(i,j)$ for $i$ to happen (at $t$), and $p(j)=\sum_i p(i,j)$ for $j$ to happen (at $t'$) and the conditional probabilities $p(j|i)=p(i,j)/p(i)$ for $j$ to happen if $i$ happens and $p(i|j)=p(i,j)/p(j)$ for $i$ to happen if $j$ happens.
-From the definition, these quantities satisfy the relation \be p(i|j)\,p(j)=p(j|i)\,p(i). \ee
+We have immediately the marginal probabilities $p(i)=\sum_j p(i,j)$ for $i$ to happen (at $t$), and $p(j)=\sum_i p(i,j)$ for $j$ to happen (at $t'$), and the conditional probabilities $p(j|i)=p(i,j)/p(i)$ for $j$ to happen if $i$ happens, and $p(i|j)=p(i,j)/p(j)$ for $i$ to happen if $j$ happens.
+From the definition, these quantities satisfy the relation

 Here is Watanabe's theorem: if $p(i|j)$ and $p(j|i)$ are given, and compatible with this equality, they determine the probabilities $p(i)$ and $p(j)$ \textit{uniquely}.
 That is: the two conditional probabilities, together, determine the marginals.
 The proof is simple.
-It suffices to note that \be \sum_j\frac{p(j|i)}{p(i|j)}=\sum_j\frac{p(j)}{p(i)}=\frac1{p(i)}\,. \ee An interpretation of this result that is widespread in the literature \cite{St}, and was already suggested in \cite{WS}, is that it implies that only probabilities in one direction of time can be determined by nature.
-The argument for this interpretation is that nature cannot determine the initial probabilities of an experiment, because \textit{we} are free to set them.
-Hence nature cannot determine $p(i)$, and thus cannot determine both $p(j|i)$ and $p(i|j)$, as these together would determine $p(i)$.
+It suffices to note that